Dre Campbell Farm

 This post may contain affiliate links.
 Click here to view our affiliate disclosure

-Leaf footed bugs are not dangerous as they do not harm humans.
-However, when there is an infestation or the population gets out of control, it can cause damage to your garden.
+Leaf-footed bugs are not considered dangerous, as they do not pose a threat to humans.
+However, an infestation or excessive numbers of these pests can damage your crops.

 Leaf-Footed Bug Identification

-If you’ve been looking for ways to repel these bad bugs, below are 13 natural and organic ways to eliminate them from your garden.
+If you’ve been looking for ways to control these bugs, here are 13 natural, organic ways to remove them from your garden.

 1. Use Row Covers

-Row covers have many uses in the garden, one of which is to control all kinds of pests.
-However, it is best to use it at the beginning of your planting season before they arrive.
+Row covers have many uses in the garden, including controlling pests.
+However, it is best to use them at the start of your planting season before pests arrive.

-Once the bugs are already present, this may not be the best option, as they are already in your garden.
-Also, the material used should be light in weight and have the ability to let water pass through.
+Once the bugs are present, this may not be the best option, as they are already in your garden.
+Also, the material used should be lightweight and allow water to pass through.

 2. Diatomaceous Earth